 “It is through programs like the GBF Scholarship for Excellence that we are able to equip the country’s most promising students with the tools to achieve their dreams, and allow them to become future leaders who can change things for the better,” says John Gokongwei Jr., the founder and chairman emeritus of JG Summit Holdings, Inc.

 This program demands a high level of excellence, accepting only applicants who belong to the top 10 percent of their high school batch.
 Moreover, GBF aims to provide opportunities to less privileged students thus offering the program to graduates of public high schools who will pursue any of the following engineering courses: Civil, Mechanical, Chemical, Electrical, and Electronics & Communications.
-GBF partnered with top Engineering schools namely: University of the Philippines - Diliman, Polytechnic University of the Philippines, and Technological University of the Philippines in NCR; Batangas State University; Bulacan State University; University of San Carlos and Cebu Technological University in Cebu; University of Negros Occidental – Recoletos in Bacolod; University of San Agustin in Iloilo; and University of Southeastern Philippines in Davao.
+GBF partnered with top Engineering schools namely: University of the Philippines - Diliman, Polytechnic University of the Philippines, and Technological University of the Philippines in NCR; Batangas State University; Bulacan State University; Cebu Technological University in Cebu; University of Negros Occidental – Recoletos in Bacolod; University of San Agustin in Iloilo; and University of Southeastern Philippines in Davao.
 Each qualified scholar will be awarded a lump sum amount per academic year, from their first year up to the fifth year, provided that they maintain their academic standing of being part of the top 10 percent of their batch, semester after semester.

 To qualify, applicants must send in their application form and an essay on why they deserve the scholarship, together with other required documents to the foundation from May 2 to June 17.